Historic Mansion at

-While the Elms served as the Freemans’ home for a decade, they moved to Little Rock in the 1990s and used the plantation as the perfect Southern setting for weddings, receptions, group retreats, family reunions and other events.
+While The Elms served as the Freemans’ home for a decade, they moved to Little Rock in the 1990s and used the property as the perfect Southern setting for weddings, receptions, group retreats, family reunions and other events.
 In 2001, Kim Freeman took over operations of the farm and decided to turn away from hosting demanding special events.
-Positioned in the heart of Arkansas’ duck country on the Mississippi Flyway, duck hunters asked the family to lease the land to hunt, and she decided to embrace the plantation as headquarters for a waterfowl hunting operation.
+Positioned in the heart of Arkansas’ duck country on the Mississippi Flyway, duck hunters asked the family to lease the land to hunt, and she decided to embrace The Elms property as headquarters for a waterfowl hunting operation.

 “Our land naturally had the ducks,” she says.
 “They’ve been here for generations, so I thought, why not?
 It was just kind of a no-brainer.
 I was raised on a farm not far from here.
 It’s what I’d always known, but when I went into the duck hunting and the lodging aspect, I just loved it.”